BlaineDev/431-classes-2022/class24/README.md

     - You should submit both your [Study 1 report](https://thomaselove.github.io/431-projectB-2022/study1b.html) (Rmd and HTML) and your [Study 2 report](https://thomaselove.github.io/431-projectB-2022/study2b.html) (Rmd and HTML) - so a total of four documents to Canvas by that time.
     - If you are working with a partner, exactly one of you should submit these four items.
 The other person should submit a one-page note to Canvas (word or PDF is best) containing your name, and stating something like “I worked on Project B with [your partner’s name] and they will submit Project B for our group.”
     - If you are working with data other than NHANES data, you will also submit your data.
+    - **NEW** As I evaluate your presentations, I will fill out a Google Form that [looks a lot like this PDF](Sample%20Form%20for%20Presentation%20Evaluation.pdf).
+I will not share this with you - it's for my benefit, but it will give you an idea of what I'm doing between talks.
 3. The [Self-Evaluation for Project B Form](https://bit.ly/431-2022-projectB-self-evaluation) should take about 15 minutes to complete.
 If you are working in a team, each of you need to complete the form as an individual.
 The Form should be completed after meeting with Dr. Love for your presentation **and** after submitting your final reports to Canvas.

 ## Taking Other Courses (like 432) With Me